arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ### RS-485

 The Portenta Machine Control has a built-in RS-485 interface that enables the implementation of robust and reliable data transmission systems.
-RS-485 interface is still the most widely used protocol for Point Of Sale (POS), industrial, and telecommunications applications.
+RS-485 interface is a protocol widely used in industrial applications.
 The wide common-mode range enables data transmission over longer cable lengths and in noisy environments such as the floor of a factory.
 Also, the high input impedance of the receivers allows more devices to be attached to the lines.

 ![Portenta Machine Control RS-485 interface terminals](assets/user-manual-20.png)